duckduckgo/duckduckgo-help-pages/_docs/search-widget/android.md

 ![DuckDuckGo Android Widget]({{ site.baseurl }}/images/set-as-default/duckduckgo-widget.jpg)

-To remove the Google search widget, long-press on the widget and tap Remove.
+To remove the Google search widget, long-press on the widget and tap **Remove**.

 It’s currently not possible to remove the Google search widget on Pixel phones.
 However, if you live in the European Economic Area and have the most recent Android operating system version, you should be able to change the default search engine in the widget by long pressing the Google logo in the search widget.